YaelLifshitz/Angry-Birds/README.md

 Ways I can improve the game (hopefully will add all of this in the future):

-•	give the player option to restart the game - working on that now
+•	give the player option to restart the game - doen!

 •	make the background move